Dentofacial Orthopedics

 Sometimes orthopedic treatment may precede conventional braces, but often the two are accomplished at the same time.
 So if your child gets braces and a growth modification appliance, he’s undergoing orthodontics and dentofacial orthopedics!

-Because Dr. Hohlen and Dr. Tewes are trained specialists in both areas, they are able to diagnose any misalignments in the teeth and jaws as well as the facial structures, and can devise a treatment plan that integrates both orthodontic and dentofacial orthopedic treatments.
+Because Dr. Hohlen is a trained specialist in both areas, he is able to diagnose any misalignments in the teeth and jaws as well as the facial structures, and can devise a treatment plan that integrates both orthodontic and dentofacial orthopedic treatments.

 Remember, a general dentist is not a specialist in orthodontics or dentofacial orthopedics.